Leo-Simpson/c-lasso/paper/paper.md

 ## Optimization schemes {#method}

-The problem formulations *R1-C2* require different algorithmic strategies for efficiently solving the underlying optimization problems.
+The problem formulations *R1*-*C2* require different algorithmic strategies for efficiently solving the underlying optimization problems.
 The `c-lasso` package implements four published algorithms with provable convergence guarantees.
-The package also includes novel algorithmic extensions to solve Huber-type problems efficiently using the mean-shift formulation [@Mishra:2019].
+The package also includes novel algorithmic extensions to solve Huber-type problems using the mean-shift formulation [@Mishra:2019].
 The following algorithmic schemes are implemented:

 - Path algorithms (*Path-Alg*):
-This algorithm follows the proposal in [@Gaines:2018;@Jeon:2020] and uses the fact that the solution path along &lambda; is piecewise-affine [@Rosset:2007].
+This algorithm follows the proposal in [@Gaines:2018;@Jeon:2020] and uses the fact that the solution path along $$\lambda$$ is piecewise-affine [@Rosset:2007].
 We also provide a novel efficient procedure that allows to derive the solution for the concomitant problem *R3* along the path with little computational overhead.

 - Douglas-Rachford-type splitting method (*DR*):
 This algorithm can solve all regression problems *R1-R4*.
 It is based on Doulgas-Rachford splitting in a higher-dimensional product space and